Architect of two-state solution isn't buying Trump's peace push

 “Everything that [Trump] has done is to undermine the two-state solution either by ignorance or intent,” he said.
 “What Trump is doing together with the Israeli government could lead to bloodshed and the end of Israel as a democratic state.”

-The funding crisis at UNRWA, which provides schooling, health and food assistance to millions of refugees in the West Bank, Gaza Strip, Syria, Jordan and Lebanon, is acute.
+The funding crisis at UNRWA, which provides schooling, health and food assistance to around 5 million refugees in the West Bank, Gaza Strip, Syria, Jordan and Lebanon, is acute.

+After warning that it was just weeks away from ceasing operations, UNRWA got a reprieve with $118 million in new pledges this week at the U.N.
+General Assembly.
+However, this leaves a shortfall of $68 million in its annual budget.

+The U.S. was previously UNRWA's single biggest donor country and the Trump administration shows no signs of going back on its decision.

 Key to the White House’s criticism of UNRWA is the way it counts the descendants of refugees as refugees themselves.

-By undermining UNRWA, the administration is attempting to remove a pervasive Palestinian belief in the right of return.
-The conviction that those who were driven from their homes when the state of Israel was established — and their millions of descendants — should one day return to ancestral homes is a cardinal and unifying belief among Palestinians.
+By undermining the agency, the administration is attempting to remove a pervasive Palestinian belief in the right of return.
+The conviction that those who were driven from their homes when the state of Israel was established — and their descendants — should one day return to ancestral homes is a cardinal and unifying belief among Palestinians.

 Concerns for the plight of Palestinians in Gaza, the blockaded enclave run by the Palestinian militant group Hamas, are running especially high.